-A cardiac arrest occurs when your heart stops pumping blood around the body.
+A cardiac arrest occurs when the heart stops pumping blood around the body.
 Here we explain the signs, symptoms and causes of a cardiac arrest and explain what to do in the event of this medical emergency.

-Cardiac arrest is a serious cardiac event that occurs when your heart stops pumping blood around the body.
+Cardiac arrest is a serious cardiac event that occurs when the heart stops pumping blood around the body.
 If you suffer a cardiac arrest you will stop breathing and lose consciousness almost immediately.
 Unless action is taken within minutes, cardiac arrest will be fatal.

 The most common cause of a cardiac arrest is ventricular fibrillation (VF).
 In VF, the electrical activity of the heart becomes erratic, causing the heart to quiver or ‘fibrillate’ instead of beating normally.
 VF can be caused by a number of different heart-related problems, including:

 - Heart failure

 - Some heart rhythm conditions, such as Long QT syndrome.

 Ventricular fibrillation can also happen as a result of events unrelated to heart disease such as:

 - Suffocation or choking